git-town/git-town/documentation/commands/git-hack.md

 #### DESCRIPTION

-Syncs the main branch,
-forks a new feature branch off the given parent branch, and brings over all uncommitted changes to the new feature branch.
+Syncs the given parent branch, forks a new feature branch off it, and brings over all uncommitted changes to the new feature branch.